neeruram1/sweater_weather/README.md

 ### Struggles

 Deciding on the optimal architecture and structure of the API.
 Figuring out the best way to use facades and modules within this backend.

+## Technology Used

+- Ruby 2.5.3
+- Rails 6.0.3
+- PostgreSQL database
+- RSpec for testing

 ## Installation